Icy-Monster/Luau-Tips/README.md

 end
 ```
 ## 3.4 How_To WriteVariable NAMES
-There are many ways of writing variable names such as: PascalCase, camelCase, snake_case and many more variations
+There are many ways of writing variable names such as: PascalCase, camelCase, snake_case and many more variations.

-All of them are completely fine to use but should be used consistently with your coding accent
+All of them are completely fine to use but should be used consistently with your coding accent.

 You can use Robloxs lua styling guide:
 * PascalCase for class and enum-like objects